 A. If you are the victim of a crime and do not want to pursue action within the University system or the criminal justice system, you may still want to consider making a confidential report.
+You can call the campus crime tip line at 610-436-3100.
+The City of Philadelphia offers a confidential reporting form at Tip Form.
+You can also contact 215.686.TIPS (8477) or email at tips@phillypolice.com.

-You can do so by calling the campus crime tip line at 610-436-3100.
-With your permission, a Department of Public Safety officer can file a report of the details of the incident without revealing your identity (except to the Title IX Coordinator in the event of reported sexual violence and other violations that may be sex- or gender-based).
+As a student of West Chester University, a Department of Public Safety officer can file a report of the details of the incident without revealing your identity (except to the Title IX Coordinator in the event of reported sexual violence and other violations that may be sex- or gender-based).
 The purpose of a confidential report is to comply with your wish to keep the matter confidential while taking steps to enhance the future safety of yourself and others.
 With such information, West Chester University can keep an accurate record of the number of incidents involving students, employees, and visitors to determine where there is a pattern of crime regarding a particular location, method, or assailant and to alert the campus community to potential danger.
 Reports filed in this manner are counted and disclosed in the annual crime statistics for the institution.